zyq-m/ekuponXloyalty/readme.md

 PDF generator have been created.
 Just need to create a pdf template (in html) depend on your use cases.

+### WebSocket

+Try to implement websocket using socket.io.

 ## Setup

 Make sure before migrate, stop your server to avoid error.
 Run the following command to load database